 - Establishing a separate company bank account.

 - Having a separate corporation email address with the same URL as the website.

 - Getting an EIN and using it instead of your SSN to apply for business credit.

 - Getting a D-U-N-S number.

-Your personal credit score is something you should keep an eye on, and the same applies to business credit scores.
+You should keep an eye on your personal credit score; the same applies to business credit scores.
 Understanding the movement of these numbers can help you track the progress you’re making in your credit-building journey.

 It’s worth noting that you can have multiple business credit scores, just like personal credit scores.
 Equifax, FICO®, Experian, and Dun & Bradstreet all develop different business credit scores that lenders can buy and use to evaluate risk.

-You can get copies of your business credit scores at varying price points directly from those score providers.
-Powered by Equifax, Markaaz also gives you the ability to access your Business Credit Risk Score™, along with the scores of other businesses you wish to keep track of.
+Powered by Equifax, Markaaz also allows you to access your Business Credit Risk Score, along with the scores of other businesses you wish to keep track of.

 Use our real-time monitoring in partnership with Equifax and be the first to know when your Business Credit Risk Score changes.